thommaughan/sharkcafecam/SolderingBasics.md

 This first part will describe how to connect two wires together.
 This will require you to tin both wires and then melt them together to create the electrical contact.

 ## Step 1: Stripping the wires
-Hold the wire and place the wires strippers around the corresponding wire size.
+Hold the wire about an 1/8th of and inch from the end of each wire and place the wires strippers around the corresponding wire size.
 You will need to go a few size up meaning that if you are using a 22AWG (American Wire Gauges) then you will most likely use the 24 or 26 size cutting surface.
 Squeeze the wires cutters just as you would squeeze a pair of scissors and gently move the wire strippers away from the wire.
 ![image](Developmental_Folder/Wire_Stripping_1.jpg)
 ![image](Developmental_Folder/Wire_Stripping_2.jpg)